On this episode of the podcast, we dig into how the film Run Woman Run explores coming of age in your thirties through an Indigenous perspective.

-Fortunately, visits from an encouraging and amusing spirit of a champion Indigenous runner and Residential ‘School’ Survivor, Tom (Asivak Koostachin), help give her the support and confidence she needs to take care of herself — if not for herself, at first, then for the people she loves.
-Along the way, she finds the possibility for romance with the son of her father’s ex-girlfriend, Jon (Braeden Clarke), but it’s her son that keeps her going.
-This quarter-life coming-of-ager is warm and funny with a light touch, but you can also expect to bawl your eyes out if you’ve ever treated yourself with as little care as Beck does, and for good reason.
+Fortunately, visits from the encouraging and amusing spirit of a champion Indigenous runner and Residential ‘School’ Survivor, Tom (Asivak Koostachin), help give her the support and confidence she needs to take care of herself — if not for herself, at first, then for the people she loves.
+Along the way, she finds the possibility of romance with the son of her father’s ex-girlfriend, Jon (Braeden Clarke), but it’s her son that keeps her going.
+This quarter-life coming-of-ager is warm and funny with a light touch, but you can also expect to bawl your eyes out if you’ve ever treated yourself with as little care as Beck does and for good reason.
 Though the trauma of residential ‘schools’, language loss, and suicide are all in the backdrop of the film, they never overtake the film’s relatively light tone.

 - Coming of age in their 30s episodes (1:42)